-- 1) The local partnership board shall participate in and document efforts to mobilize communities and other early childhood agencies/organizations to focus efforts on providing enhanced services to support families and their young children to reach school ready to learn. - 2) The local partnership board shall develop and submit an annual Community Education and Outreach Plan-by the published deadline. - 3) The local partnership board will annually submit its needs and resource assessment as a basis for community-wide planning efforts to support at-risk children.
-This document shall be made public in the service area of the local partnership and shall be on file with SCFS, the partnership technical assistant at the state office.
+2)5)The local partnership board will annually submit its needs and resource assessment as a basis for community-wide planning efforts to support at-risk children.
+This document shall be made public in the service area of the local partnership and shall be on file with SCFS.
 Partnerships must update their Needs and Resources Assessment every three years (Section 11.
 Section 59-152-70(A)(5)).